mozilla/data-docs/src/cookbooks/deploying-containers.md

 # Building and Deploying Containers to Google Container Registry (GCR) with CircleCI

-The following cookbook describes how to set up automated build and deployment for containers with CircleCI, a useful pattern for scheduling custom jobs in Google Kubernetnes Engine.
+The following cookbook describes how to set up automated build and deployment for containers with CircleCI, a useful pattern for scheduling custom jobs in Google Kubernetes Engine.

 <!-- toc -->